Harela Mela: History of the Harela Mela

-The Harela Mela itself has survived over a 100 years.
+The Harela Mela itself has survived over 100 years.
 The Harela Mela possibly evolved as an extension of a farmer’s market around the harvest season.
 Prior to Indian independence, traders transported crops and other wares from far off places in the planes like Bareilly, Rampur, etc. to the hills of Kumaon to sell.
 People from the hills of Kumaon would gather to purchases these products and over time this became the Harela Mela.
 The Mela itself was previously held in the city centre on the ground near Lilavati Pant College but was shifted to its present location on the RamLeela ground in 1980 due to insufficient space.
 Prior to 2013 the fair was a 2 day event organized by the Harela Khel Sanskritik Manch but owing to increasing popularity was taken over by the town municipal corporation and converted to a 5 day affair.